apache/druid/docs/content/Design.md

     -   Bitmap compression
     -   RLE (on the roadmap, but not yet implemented)

+The output of the indexing process is called a "segment".
+Segments are the fundamental structure to store data in Druid.
+Segments contain the various dimensions and metrics in a data set, stored in a column orientation, as well as the indexes for those columns.

-The output of the indexing process is stored in a "deep storage" LOB store/file system (see [Deep Storage](Deep-Storage.html) for information about potential options).
+Segments are stored in a "deep storage" LOB store/file system (see [Deep Storage](Deep-Storage.html) for information about potential options).
 Data is then loaded by Historical nodes by first downloading the data to their local disk and then memory-mapping it before serving queries.

 If a Historical node dies, it will no longer serve its segments, but given that the segments are still available on the "deep storage", any other node can simply download the segment and start serving it.
 This means that it is possible to actually remove all historical nodes from the cluster and then re-provision them without any data loss.
 It also means that if the "deep storage" is not available, the nodes can continue to serve the segments they have already pulled down (i.e. the cluster goes stale, not down).